fruityai/plugins/README.md

 # Creating Plugins for Fruity.AI

+Fruity.AI plugins are easy to create and deploy and allow to create more interactive chat apps.
+These plugins can request to show modals, provide real time feedback and more!

-Each plugin you create for Fruity.ai is essentially a set of functions.
+Each plugin you create for Fruity.ai is essentially a set of functions defined in JS file.
 These functions are defined in a single module file, which you will upload to the Fruity.ai app.
+No hosting required!
 Plugins run in [Deno](https://deno.land/), a secure runtime for JavaScript and TypeScript.
 This means you can use modern JavaScript features and import modules directly from URLs.
 Plugins can be created in JavaScript or TypeScript.